Element Rendering

 Dynamic Changes

-Clerk.js provides an easy JavaScript interface for dynamically working with Content.
+Clerk.js provides an easy JavaScript interface for dynamically working with Elements.

-To access the JavaScript interface for a Content simply provide a callback function to receive the Content interface object.
+To access the JavaScript interface for a Element simply provide a callback function to receive the Element interface object.

 Clerk('content', '#clerk-search', function(content) {